cokepizza/noncycle-react-native-joi/README.md

 # Disclaimer

+- Fork of react-native-joi and remove cycle.
+- Please check the original git for issues or inquiries
-This is directly ported from `hapi/joi` but removed `hoek` and some methods to make it works with React Native.
+- This is directly ported from `hapi/joi` but removed `hoek` and some methods to make it works with React Native.
-Fork of react-native-joi and remove cycle.

 ## Notable changes